Mom’s Sausage & Sage Dressing (Pork Sausage Stuffing Recipe)

 Mom's Sausage & Sage Dressing

-Dressing vs Stuffing
+Dressing vs Stuffing – What’s the Difference?

 From left to right, My Mom, My Grandma and Me in the late 1980’s

-Happy Thanksgiving, from my Mom, My Grandma and Me,
+Happy Thanksgiving, from my Mom, My Grandma and Me.

 Dressing in a decorative bowl with text "Grandma's Sausage & Sage Dressing"